dlazerka/em/README.md

-EPAM Memegens
+Meme Generator
 =============

-App Engine application allows users to see and create memes.
+App Engine application that allows users to upload a funny image and draw a text on it.
+Good for company internal entertainment.

-Project was created during EPAM Mountain View Hackathon.